Closed

 What is the Funding for the Fraser River Freshwater Ecosystem Initiative?

-The Fraser River Freshwater Ecosystem Initiative provides up to $200,000 per project to support partner-led projects that improve water quality and aquatic ecosystem health in the Canadian portion of the Fraser River Basin.
-Eligible activities include advancing science and knowledge (including monitoring tied to trend analysis or integrated planning), collaboration and engagement, and on-the-ground actions to reduce nutrients, contaminants, and/or sediments.
+The Fraser River Freshwater Ecosystem Initiative provides up to $200,000 per project to support Canadian-based organizations in the Canadian portion of the Fraser River Basin.
+It funds projects that improve water quality and aquatic ecosystem health through science and knowledge, collaboration and engagement, and actions that reduce nutrients, contaminants, or sediments.

 How much funding can be received?